pabloferreri/pabloferreri/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Ecommerce por my JavaScript course
+Ecommerce for my JavaScript course
 - 🌱 I’m currently learning ...
 JavaScript
 - 🤔 I’m looking for help with ...
 JavaScript, Express ,React.
 - 📫 How to reach me: ...[Instagram](https://www.instagram.com/pablo.ferreri_)